marco-cristofano/chaindots/README.md

 - The definition of the URLs are outside of the applications, this does not necessarily have to be so.
 For this example I considered that it was not the responsibility of each application to define its URLs.
 - In general I used viewsets blocking some of their methods.
 However, it may be considered more appropriate to inherit directly from the appropriate mixins.
 - For simplicity and to use some of the Django Rest Framework tools I incorporated several ModelSerializers.
 In case you need to improve the performance of some endpoint you can exclude them and take their functionality to the query in the database.
-- Logical deletion was implemented in the models, this feature was not necessary.

 ## Optimizations performed